karolchmiel94/multipurpose_app/README.md

 After user places an order, products from cart are being paired up and saved in Redis.
 This allows to show pairs of products as 'bought together' and be shown on a product detail page or on a checkout page.

+* Tests

+Tests have been added for part of urls, views, models.
+Additionaly, tests cover data saved in session when creating cart and product recommender engine.

 <!-- TO-DO -->
 ## TO-DO